kagenocookie/RE-Engine-Lib/readme.md

 REE-Lib is under MIT license.
 See LICENSE for more detail.
 Some of the original code that is based on RszTool is also under MIT license.

 ## Credits
-- chenstack - Base RszTool file handling code
+- chenstack - Base RszTool file handling code and several file loaders
 - alphaZomega, praydog, NSACloud, and other modders - File structure research
 - [Ekey/REE.PAK.Tool](https://github.com/Ekey/REE.PAK.Tool) - PAK file decryption algorithms